jgkramer/jgkramer.github.io/_drafts/post5_storage.md

   <td>73,224</td> <td>1.86x</td> <td>8.3</td> <td>8.3</td> <td> <b>2.6 GWh</b></td> </tr>
 </table>

-The results of these plans seem very feasible: higher-generation grid architecture would get by with 3 GWh of storage (delivered at a 0.7 GW rate, the difference between 9 GW peak demand and 8.3 GW supply).
-There are numerous pumped-hydro storage facilities in the U.S. that can store 10 GWh.[^2]
+The results of these plans seem very feasible, especially higher-generation grid architecture.
+This could get by with 3 GWh of storage (delivered at a 0.7 GW rate, the difference between 9 GW peak demand and 8.3 GW supply).
+There are numerous pumped-hydro storage facilities in the U.S. that can store 10 GWh.[^2].
+More modern chemical or gravity/weight based storage projects are, as of 2022, in the range of 250 - 500 MWh per project, and a few of these

+[^2]: The [Ludington Pumped Storage Power Plant](https://en.wikipedia.org/wiki/Ludington_Pumped_Storage_Power_Plant) in Michigan, for example, has a storage capacity of 19.5 GWh.
+The [Northfield Mountain facility](https://en.wikipedia.org/wiki/Northfield_Mountain_(hydroelectricity_facility))

+Feasibility begins to slip if the generation is limited to 1.5x the annual average (not shown in the graph), which at 6.3 GWh per hour is 70% of the summer maximum hour.
+The difficulty here is that there are a number of days in the summer (in 2022 it was mostly July, with a shorter episode in a west coast heat wave in early September) where the annual daily electricity consumption exceeded 24 hours x 6.3 = 151 GWh, so storage was not able to refill.
+The result was a much larger storage requirement of 138 GWh.

+The synthesis

+### Solar

+    Hello.